 Cavitation and Control Valve Sizing

-Cavitation is a two stage phenomena:
+Cavitation in control valve sizing is a two stage phenomena:

 - Formation of vapor bubbles

 - Collapsing of vapor bubbles

 - Select valve style that has Cf value greater than required for the application